codenugget/physical_params/README.md

 <br />
 If you want to use this header file you need to define the flag PERIODIC_TABLE_IMPLEMENTATION as follows in ONE C or C++ implementation file in your project.
-A good example would be in i.e. main.c or main.cpp
+A good example would be in i.e. main.c or main.cpp.
-In other project files you should only include the header file without the define statement.

 ### main.c ###
 ```C